The Deterioration of Extreme Cinema

 Unfortunately, with the advent of digital cameras, the proliferation of home and amateur movie-makers, the increased interest in extreme cinema by anyone and everyone regardless of the value of such projects, the death of most of the old-school surreal and experimental film-makers that inspired me to start this hobby, and the subsequent deterioration in the quality, inspiration, intelligence and ambitions of the people making such movies, this has increasingly become a painfully tedious hobby to pursue.
 It's not the difficulty in finding and obtaining all these movies, but a matter of wasted time, insulted sensibilities and intelligence, and the frustration that goes with it.

 Where once there were experimental, challenging and surreal works with a developed theme or idea and an inspired vision, now there are too many film-makers that just incorporate weirdness and shock values for their own sake in order to be 'edgy'.
 From Raoul Ruiz and Alain Resnais we come to the likes of Thomas Nöla and Calvin Reeder.
-Perhaps we have David Lynch's popularity to thank for this, except that he always has a vision and his own internal sense of a story and mystery that he wants to follow, and a very personal, original, and idiosyncratic method by which to explore it, whereas many of his followers merely think it's about showing weird things.
-Where once we had inspiration, now we have attempts to emulate cult movies; where there were films that used experimental techniques to deliver their ideas, now we have just attempts to be bizarre and different; where once experimental film-makers had ideas, now people just want to be labelled the next Lynch and cult film-maker; and where we had films that used shock, now we have shock that use films.
+Perhaps we have David Lynch's popularity to thank for this, except that he always has a vision and his own internal, strong sense of a story and mystery that he wants to follow, and a very original and idiosyncratic method by which to explore it, whereas many of his followers merely think it's about showing random weird things.
+Where once we had inspiration, now we have attempts to emulate cult movies; where there were films that used experimental techniques to deliver their ideas, now we have mere attempts to be bizarre and different; where once experimental film-makers had ideas, now people just want to be labelled the next Lynch and cult film-maker; and where we had films that used shock, now we have shock that use films.

 Even gore was once occasionally witty or disturbing, now it is mostly merely disturbed.
 From a plot with splatter we deteriorated to plotless splatter, and film-makers that just want to prove how brutal and vile their imagination can be, as if that makes the movie into a horror movie rather than just a showcase for their tastes in fetish-porn.
 And so we get torture for its own sake, sickness that hasn't been earned, characters and story constantly sacrificed on the altar of depravity, and shock that manages to be boring.
 Where once gore was used for horror, now it is stupidly assumed that gore by itself is horror.
 And where once we had mondo satire shockumentaries and provocative documentaries, now there are just gornography montages.
 And so on.